Educational institutions, school districts, student organizations, and private schools.

 .
 Such persons are, however, subject to B&O tax upon the gross proceeds derived from providing child care to children who are eight years of age or older or enrolled in or above the first grade.

-Persons providing child care for periods of less than twenty-four hours are subject to tax under the child care B&O classification.
+Persons providing child care for periods of less than twenty-four hours are subject to tax under the child care B&O tax classification.
 RCW 82.04.2905

 .
-The service and other activities B&O tax classification applies to child care services provided for periods in excess of twenty-four hours.
+The service and other business activities B&O tax classification applies to child care services provided for periods in excess of twenty-four hours.
 Nursery schools, preschools, and child care providers receiving both taxable and exempt income must properly segregate such income in their books of account.

 (a) The B&O tax does not apply to income derived by a church for the care of children of any age for periods of less than twenty-four hours, provided the church is exempt from property tax under RCW 84.36.020